flutter/website/src/get-started/flutter-for/ios-devs.md

 ```

 To display grids in Flutter, you use the [`GridView`] widget.
-This widget has various constructors,
+This widget has various constructors.
+Each constructor has
-each of which achieves more or less the same goal
-but with different input parameters.
+a similar goal, but with different input parameters.
 This example uses the `.builder()` initializer:

 <nav class="navbar bg-primary">